 How long does Ipe really last?

-It has been known to last outdoors for over 75 years.
-However, in answering this question, there’s a need to get a grasp of other prevalent products and the benefits they convey.
-For quite a long time, pressure-treated wood, redwood, or cedar were considered the best materials for building outdoors.
+It has been known to last outdoors for up to 75 years.
+However, in answering this question, there’s a need to get a grasp the application, board sizes, milling profile used, quality of installation. etc. For quite a long time, pressure-treated wood, redwood, or cedar were considered the best materials for building outdoors.
 Now Ipe has a firm hold on the title for best outdoor material.

 Pressure Treated Wood